grantspell/atl-wdi/homework/react/react-docs-scavenger-hunt.md

 2. We are using JSX to write HTML inside of our React.
 Are we required to use JSX with React?
 Are there any alternatives?

-    Answer: When writing HTML inside of a React app you are advised to use JSX.
-An alternative would be to use the 'React.createElement()' function, but this is the less DRY and less efficient way to write HTML in React.
+    Answer: When writing HTML inside of a React app you are advised to use JSX, but NOT required to.
+An alternative would be to use the 'React.createElement' function with plain javaScript (which will be compiled by said function).

     Source Page Link: [React > Docs > Introducing-JSX](https://reactjs.org/docs/introducing-jsx.html)

-    Source Page II Link: [React > Docs > JSX-in-Depth](https://reactjs.org/docs/jsx-in-depth.html)
+    Source Page II Link: [React > Docs > React-without-JSX](https://reactjs.org/docs/react-without-jsx.html)

 3. Does React re-render the entire component when one part of it changes?